abarnert/meteorite/README.md

 #Roadmap

-* Version 0.20
+* Version 0.20 (done, 2016-07-11)
  * Fork original Sourceforge repo.
  * Get the code compiling again.
  * Fix the startup crash.
+* Version 0.21
  * Hopefully fix any other critical bugs.
+ * Fix linux build (missing `.desktop` file).
 * Version 0.30
  * Create a version that works as a command-line tool.
  * Fix hang on completion bug.